kjlyon/snap-plugin-collector-diamond/README.md

-An alternative approach would be to load the snap_diamond.py file however this would require that the Python environment available to the user running `snapteld` have all dependencies installed to it.
+An alternative approach would be to load the snap_diamond.py file however this would require that the Python environment available to the user running `snapteld` has all dependencies installed to it.

 #### Start a task